LordNoteworthy/cpu-internals/README.md

 - Whenever the processor uses a paging-structure entry as part of linear-address translation, it sets the **accessed** flag in that entry (if it is not already set).
 - Whenever there is a write to a linear address, the processor sets the dirty flag (if it is not already set) in the paging structure entry that identifies the final physical address for the linear address (either a PTE or a paging-structure entry in which the PS flag is 1).

-## Chapter 6 Interrupt And Exception Handling
+## Chapter 6 Interrupt and Exception Handling

 ### Interrupt And Exception Overview